 - Fresh herbs (chives, green onions, parsley, cilantro, dill, thyme, rosemary)

 - Candies (M&Ms, chocolate chips, cookies, powdered sugar, candy bar bits, toffee)

 - Misc items like pickled mustard seeds, dried beef, or crushed cereal

 For easy coating, place the toppings in a bowl, add the cheese ball, and roll it around.
 Transfer to a serving platter and fill in any holes with extra toppings.

 Tips for making a great cream cheese ball

 - make sure your cream cheese is softened or at room temperature.
 If the cream cheese is cold, it won’t mix with the rest of the ingredients and you will end up with clumps of plain cream cheese in the cheese ball.

 - when adding shredded cheese, it’s best to shred your own cheese from a block.
 Pre-shredded cheese is loaded with starch and other anti-caking additives that can dry out your recipe.

 - your basic cheese ball can be made up to three days ahead of time.

-- when rolling your cheese ball/ cheese log warm up the outside of the cheese ball briefly in your hands (still in plastic wrap) which helps the coatings stick to the cheese ball better.
+- when rolling your cheese ball/ cheese log warm up the outside of the cheese ball briefly in your hands (still in plastic wrap) which helps the coatings stick better.

-- if you are coating your cheese ball in crunchy items like pretzels, wait to coat your cheese ball until the last minute.
+- if you are coating with in crunchy items like pretzels, wait to coat it until the last minute.
 Wrapping the cheese ball up with the coating can cause the crunchy coating to get soggy.

-- Q: How long with a cheese ball last in the fridge??
+How long with a cheese ball last in the fridge?

-A: If tightly wrapped in plastic wrap, you can freeze the basic cheese ball recipe for up to 1 month.
+If tightly wrapped in plastic wrap, you can freeze it for up to 1 month.

 Other great Cheese Ball recipes to try!